 Stinging insects make their nests on the sides of our homes and in the holes of our yards.
 The chances of accidentally stirring up the proverbial hornet's nest are actually quite high.
-Run-ins with spiders, on the other hand, are few and far between, especially venomous spiders like the black widow and brown recluse which are both reclusive spiders.
+On the other hand, run-ins with spiders are few and far between, especially venomous spiders like the black widow and brown recluse, both reclusive spiders.

 Spiders Don't Swarm

-When we run into a nest full of nest-protecting, social insects, there is another factor to consider: how many insects are going to put venom in you?
+When we run into a nest full of nest-protecting, social insects, there is another factor to consider: how many insects will put venom in you?
 If you get bitten by a spider, you only have one creature to contend with.
 Spiders don't swarm.
-If you get too close to a yellow jacket nest, however, you could get stung by dozens of wasps.
+However, if you get too close to a yellow jacket nest, you could get stung by dozens of wasps.
 And individual wasps and hornets don't just sting one time.
 They don't have barbed stingers, like honey bees, which get stuck after the first sting.
-They are able to cling on and plunge their stinger into the skin several times.
+They can cling on and plunge their stinger into the skin several times.

 The Bottom Line

-While wasps and hornets can be dangerous, this danger can be significantly mitigated by a change in behavior and an investment in residential pest control.
+While wasps and hornets can be dangerous, this danger can be significantly mitigated by changing behavior and investment in residential pest control.

 - Behavior: There are two ways to avoid being stung by wasps and hornets.
 First, be aware of your surroundings.
-If you see wasps going into and out of a ground hole, a roofline, a wall crack, or some other opening, be cautious.
+Be cautious if you see wasps going into and out of a ground hole, a roofline, a wall crack, or some other opening.
 There could be a nest in there.
 If a stinging insect comes near you, move away without swinging your arms.
 When away from their nests, even yellow jackets aren't likely to stink you, as long as you don't provoke them.
 Stay calm, even if one lands on you.
 Just move your body slowly and let them know you want them to move along.

 Call a Professional

 If you find a nest on your property, it is best to contact a professional.
-There are many things that can go wrong.
+Many things can go wrong.
 Some homeowners replace one threat with another by spraying dangerous chemicals on nests to get rid of wasps.
 It is better to have a licensed professional apply field-tested methods and products to achieve the best results with as little pest control product as possible.